 These findings—and specifically the finding that children’s causal inferences are sensitive to base rates (e.g., Sobel et al., 2004, Exp.
 3)—have been interpreted as support for a Bayesian description of causal reasoning rather than a description that appears more to associative learning.
 This is because some associative models (e.g., Rescorla & Wagner, 1972) predict that the strength between object B and the machine’s activation is equivalent between the backwards blocking (where A is effective) and another trial in which A is not effective (labeled indirect screening-off trials).
 Moreover, even a modified version of the Rescorla-Wagner model (e.g., Van Hamme & Wasserman, 1994) does not predict differences in such reasoning when the base rates of the causal effectiveness of an object is manipulated.

 There are, however, two facets of these data that warrant further consideration.
 First, McCormack et al. (2009) questioned what exactly was being reevaluated in a backwards blocking inference.
 They showed 4- and 5-year-olds two objects (A and B) that activated the machine together, and then that object A activated the machine alone.
 They compared children’s causal status judgments for object B with a sequence in which a third object (C), unrelated to the compound set, activated the machine (i.e., AB+, C+).
 The 4-year-olds did not differ in their judgments (although 5-year-olds did, judging B less likely to be efficacious than C).
 This control measure—which we adopt here—is a superior measure of assessing whether children reevaluate their causal judgments, and specifically of examining whether children reevaluate the causal status of the object(s) shown independently or the object only shown as part of the initial ambiguous data.

+Second, because few attempts have been made to fit associative learning and Bayesian models to children’s retrospective reevaluations, it is difficult to quantify precisely how associative or how Bayesian children are in their reevaluations.
+Moreover, given the absence of such model fits, it remains unanswered whether one model fits the overall data better than another model or whether, instead, whether one model better fits one aspect of the data, whereas the other model better fits other aspects of the data.
+The reason this is a worthy issue is because if it turns out that Bayesian inference and associative learning models better account for different facets of the same data, then this would suggest that multiple cognitive mechanisms are in operation in children’s retrospective reevaluations.
+Such a demonstration would represent a significant contribution to current theories of causal reasoning that tend to explain causal reasoning in terms of one (or another) mechanism rather than in terms of co-acting mechanisms.
+A key contribution of the experiments reported here is that we fit models that implement associative learning and models that implement Bayesian inference to quantify the relative contributions of both processes.